unoforge/unify-preset/README.md

 ## Contributing

-If you're interested in contributing to Unify-UI, please read our [contributing docs](CONTRIBUTING.MD) before submitting a pull request.
+If you're interested in contributing to Uno-UI, please read our [contributing docs](CONTRIBUTING.MD) before submitting a pull request.

 ### Join Our Community 🌍